 Orange Santa Origins

-University of Texas Police Department officer George Glaeser was investigating a stolen automobile complaint about 30 years ago when he had a momentous impulse.
+University of Texas Police Department officer George Glaeser, now retired, was investigating a stolen automobile complaint about 30 years ago when he had a momentous impulse.
 On returning the car—completely trashed and in need of extensive repair—the owner, a married graduate student, took it all in and said, “Well, there goes my kid’s Christmas.”
 Glaeser then purchased toys with his own money and returned on Christmas morning with a haul for those children.

 Every year since, Glaeser and UTPD colleagues have returned to this housing complex with presents for families, and the seed for Orange Santa began germinating.